ionic-team/stencil-site/src/docs-md/start/index.md

 npm install
 ```

-Then, to start a live-reload server, run:
+Then, to start a live-reload server for development, run:

 ```bash
 npm start
 ```

-This will give you a project with the proper setup to build standalone web components that can be easily shared across projects.

 ### Building an app

-If you are looking to build an entire app using web components, you can use the app-starter.
-To use the app-starter you can run the following commands in your terminal:
+Stencil is a great option for building entire apps!
+To build an app with Stencil, we recommend cloning our App Starter:

 ```bash
 git clone https://github.com/ionic-team/stencil-app-starter my-app